AustinCodingAcademy/student-gitbook/course-catalog.md

  (18) COURSE HOURS

-•	Each subject consists of 50 total hours.
+* Each subject consists of 50 total hours.
 There is also an estimated 100 homework hours.
-•	Including all 3 subjects (FSDW 101, FSWD 102, FSWD 103), students will earn a total of 150 class hours and complete an estimated 300 homework hours.
+* Including all 3 subjects (FSDW 101, FSWD 102, FSWD 103), students will earn a total of 150 class hours and complete an estimated 300 homework hours.
-•	Classes meet for 2.5 hours with one 10-minute break taken each class.
+* Classes meet for 2.5 hours with one 10-minute break taken each class.

 Program Outline: Full Stack Web Development
 The program consists of completing the following 3 subjects:
-	•	FULL STACK WEB DECELOPMENT (INTRO) - HTML, CSS, Git, and Responsive Web Design o	50 Clock Hours o	10 Weeks
+* FULL STACK WEB DECELOPMENT (INTRO) - HTML, CSS, Git, and Responsive Web Design
+	* 50 Clock Hours
+	* 10 Weeks
-	•	FULL STACK WEB DEVELOPMENT (INTERMEDIATE) – JavsaScript, jQuery, and Object-Oriented Design o	50 Clock Hours o	10 Weeks
+* FULL STACK WEB DEVELOPMENT (INTERMEDIATE) – JavsaScript, jQuery, and Object-Oriented Design
+	* 50 Clock Hours
+	* 10 Weeks
-	•	FULL STACK WEB DEVELOPMENT (ADVANCED) - Full Stack Web Development: MongoDB, Backbone, Node, and Express o	50 Clock Hours o	10 Weeks
+* FULL STACK WEB DEVELOPMENT (ADVANCED) - Full Stack Web Development: MongoDB, Backbone, Node, and Express
+	* 50 Clock Hours
+	* 10 Weeks

 (18) GRADING SYSTEM, PROGRESS POLICY, AND PROBATION